 The custom controller, commonly known as an operator, communicates with the API server to handle the new API’s resource requests.
 The operator encapsulates the domain knowledge needed to implement and manage a particular kind of application and its specific workflows and lifecycles.
 Similar to the way that a human administrator can be asked to set up or scale a database instance, increase storage, or create a backup, such tasks can be implemented with the operator.

 Since its introduction, the Kubernetes operator pattern has been applied to hundreds of different applications with new operators reporting for duty every week.

 The HiveMQ MQTT broker can run in many different environments, ranging from on-premise bare metal servers to virtual machines or compute instances on public cloud providers.
 The HiveMQ broker can also run as a container and HiveMQ provides readily built images for this use case.

 Although environments vary, the tasks required to operate a HiveMQ Platform cluster remain similar:

 Depending on the infrastructure, specific steps and procedures are needed to install HiveMQ.
-For example, this blog post explains the installation on AmazonWebServices (AWS).
-Other approaches to install HiveMQ use tools such as Terraform and are explained in this blog post.
+For example, check out the installation on AmazonWebServices (AWS).
+Other approaches to install HiveMQ use tools such as Terraform.
 Regardless of which infrastructure is used, all target platforms require customized code and tools.
 The customized code prevents easy reusability and portability of infrastructure code between platforms.